LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       an alias to the directory path when compiling and loading source files using the notation ``library_name('source_file_relative_path')``.

+   module
+      A Prolog entity characterized by an identity and a set of predicate directives and clauses.
+Prolog modules are usually static although some Prolog systems allow the creation of dynamic modules at runtime.
+      Prolog modules can be seen as prototypes.

    message
       A query sent to an object.
 In logical terms, a message can be seen as a request for proof construction using an object's database and the